New York Workers Comp Attorneys Helping Injured Workers Choose a Qualified Doctor

 Workers’ compensation insurance provides you with crucial treatment and lost wages for your work-related injury.
 However, to recover these important benefits, you must follow certain rules.
-A Garden City work injury lawyer at Turley Redmond Rosasco & Rosasco can advise you of the guidelines for remaining eligible for workers’ compensation, including choosing your doctor, obtaining the right documentation and filing your claim successfully.
+The workers comp attorneys at Turley Redmond Rosasco & Rosasco can advise you of the guidelines for remaining eligible for workers’ compensation, including choosing your doctor, obtaining the right documentation and filing your claim successfully.

 What Treatments and Medical Professionals Are Covered?